-The Department of Primary Industries, Parks, Water and Environment (DPIPWE) in consultation with key stakeholder groups, developed the Tasmanian Cat Management Plan 2017 - 2022.
-Amendments to the Cat Management Act 2009, that reflect recommendations in the Plan for regulatory change, come into effect in 2021 and 2022.
-Further information on these changes and cat management in Tasmania can be found on the DPIPWE Website.
+The Department of Natural Resources and Environment Tasmania (Formerly DPIPWE) in consultation with key stakeholder groups, developed the Tasmanian Cat Management Plan 2017 - 2022.
+Amendments to the Cat Management Act 2009, that reflect recommendations in the Plan for regulatory change, came into effect in March 2021 and March 2022.
+Further information on these changes and cat management in Tasmania can be found on the NRE Website.

 If you have trapped or found a cat, please contact the Just Cats Cat Management Facility on 03 6388 9202.

 Being a responsible cat owner is as easy as:

 - Microchipping and fitting a collar and tag to your cat so it can be clearly identified as a pet and returned to you;

 - Getting your cat desexed to prevent unwanted litters of kittens and keep your cat healthy;

 - Keeping your cat safe indoors or on your property to protect your cat and our native wildlife; and